wjlee13/Portfolio/README.md

-This is to store all my past learning projects
+This is a self-learning exercise where i tried to clean data using MySQL